Mshivansh2107/Multi-User-Doc-Sync/README.md

 ### Document Editing
 1. Open the editor in your browser
 2. Start typing - changes sync in real-time
-3. Use the formatting toolbar for rich text features
+3. Use the comprehensive formatting toolbar for rich text features:
+   - **Formatting**: Click bold, italic, underline, or strikethrough buttons
+   - **Font Size**: Select from dropdown menu (12px to 32px)
+   - **Colors**: Use color picker for text and background colors
+   - **Font Family**: Choose from multiple font options
 4. Edit the document title by clicking on it

 ### Collaboration
 1. Share the URL with collaborators
-2. See active users in the sidebar
+2. See active users in the sidebar with unique colors
-3. User cursors show where others are editing
+3. User cursors show where others are editing with username labels
 4. Use the integrated chat for communication
+5. All formatting changes are synchronized in real-time

+### Export Features
+1. Click the export button in the toolbar
+2. Download a Word-compatible HTML file
+3. Open in Microsoft Word or any HTML editor
+4. All formatting (bold, italic, colors, font sizes) is preserved

 ### Features Overview
 - **Auto-save**: Documents save automatically as you type
 - **Status Indicators**: See connection status and save state
+- **Real-time Cursors**: Track other users' editing positions
-- **Export**: Download documents as text files
+- **Enhanced Export**: Download formatted documents as HTML files
 - **Responsive**: Works on desktop and tablet devices
+- **Robust Sync**: Handles concurrent edits without conflicts

 ## Architecture